 Their total body length ranges from 45 to 70 cm, with a weight ranging between 500 to 1000 grams.

-They coexist in certain areas with the Eastern gray squirrel, but has more brownish colored fur with darker underparts that make it recognizable.
+They coexist in certain areas with the Eastern gray squirrel but have more brownish-colored fur with darker underparts that make it recognizable.

 Fox squirrels have excellent vision and a great sense of smell.